-All reporting of low-level concerns and follow-up information will be stored securely within the School's safeguarding systems, with access restricted to the DSLs, the Head Teacher and HR Manager.
-The safeguarding governors conduct regular reviews of the low level concerns log.
-This will be stored in accordance with the school's GDPR and data protection policies.
+All reporting of low-level concerns and follow-up information will be stored securely within the School's safeguarding systems, with access restricted to the DSL, the Head Teacher and HR Manager.
+The safeguarding

-The staff member(s) reporting the concern must keep the information confidential and not share the concern with others apart from the Head Teacher or the DSLs.
+The staff member(s) reporting the concern must keep the information confidential and not share the concern with others apart from the Head Teacher or the DSL.